 An 8-year-old Ohio girl drove an SUV on a solo Target run

-She drove for miles to a store where she was found unharmed, officials say.
+Authorities say an 8-year-old girl took an SUV from her Ohio home and drove for miles to a store where she was later found unharmed

 BEDFORD, Ohio -- An 8-year-old girl took an SUV from her Ohio home and drove for miles to a store where she was later found unharmed, authorities said.